 For me, these are suitable, individual wines that reflect a region and its wine culture:

-Weinfamilie (Wine Family) Fendt: Both lateral entrants from the gastronomy sector have turned their passion into their profession and built up a small wine estate of about 3 hectares of vineyards in Ortenau in Baden-Württemberg with very individual Rieslings and Pinot Noir from residual granite soils.
+Weinfamilie (Wine Family) Fendt (Hall 13, Stand C 96): Both lateral entrants from the gastronomy sector have turned their passion into their profession and built up a small wine estate of about 3 hectares of vineyards in Ortenau in Baden-Württemberg with very individual Rieslings and Pinot Noir from residual granite soils.
 The result is very mineral, ethereal wines from vines, of which some are over 30 years old.
 The wines are fermented spontaneously, without any fining agents and have enough time to mature in the barrel and in the bottle.

 2014 Riesling Mauerwerk: Spontaneously fermented in large wooden barrels, vineyards in Neuweier, matured for 12 months on full yeast and another six months on fine yeast, bottled unembellished and unfiltered and matured for another six months in the bottle.